THE PRIME DIRECTIVE

 Trying to humble me, my teachers made me smug.
 And I never knew.

 My new Prime Directive is to burst out laughing.
-I don't know if practical jokes are a sign of social skill, but my dreams, low-tech or not, were ahead of me again.
+My dreams, low-tech or not, were ahead of me again.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books